ferbueso/ferbueso/README.md

 ## 🌱 What I'm Learning

-- Exploring new ML techniques for healthcare
+- Exploring new RL techniques for healthcare
 - Advanced deep learning algorithms and applications
 - Innovations in bioinformatics and precision medicine